European shares jump again on stimulus bump

-The pan-European STOXX 600 index was up 2.1% at 0804 GMT, with energy .SXEP, industrials .SXNP, financials .SXFP and miners .SXPP leading gains for a second straight day.
+The pan-European STOXX 600 index was up 2.1% at 0804 GMT, with energy, industrials, financials and miners leading gains for a second straight day.

 The benchmark index has now recovered its losses from mid March on the back of extraordinary fiscal and monetary stimulus from Europe and the United States.
 On Wednesday, U.S. officials agreed on a whopping $2 trillion stimulus package.